-All double rooms are furnished with two extra-long, twin beds, closets, dressers, desks, and chairs.
-All single rooms only have one of each of the above items.
+All double rooms are furnished with two twin extra-long beds, dressers, desks, chairs., and either a closet or a wardrobe for additional storage.
 All other necessities or furnishings are not provided.
 An optional shopping trip is usually provided by the university before the first day of classes.
+Please buy renters' insurance.